Content designers write content that is easy to understand, in plain English and help people get the outcomes they need using our services.

 Look for opportunities to gain experience in content design.
 This can include volunteering, internships, or entry-level positions in writing, editing, or related professions.

 As you gain skills and experience, look for opportunities to work on design projects.
 This can help you gain practical experience and make connections in the profession.
 You can ask to shadow designers across the department who are working on services.
-If you want to find out more, get in contact with the Head of Design Profession, Andy Jones.
+If you want to find out more, get in contact with Head of Design Profession, Andy Jones.

 You can read our content design job descriptions for more information about skills and responsibilities.